Updated July 30, 2021

 LifeProof vinyl plank flooring offers beautiful selections in several different widths of planks.
 Plus, they are deeply embossed to resemble natural wood grains like oak, hickory, and pine.

 These planks also feature a 6 millimeter wear layer that is resistant to scratches, marks, and skids.
-So LifeProof LVP is a good option for homes with children or pets.
+Therefore, LifeProof LVP is a good option for homes with children or pets.
 Though for those with an active home, I would recommend looking for a 12 millimeter (or higher) wear layer to protect your floors.

 Plus, LifeProof floors are formaldehyde-free and phthalate-free.
 So you can trust that this line of flooring is safe, free from many of the harmful contaminants that some products contain.

-If you are looking to floor a room prone to wetness, such as a kitchen or bathroom, or an area of your home that is prone to flooding, then LifeProof vinyl plank floors will give you the look of natural wood while in fact holding up much better under the elements.
+If you are looking to floor a room prone to wetness, such as a kitchen or bathroom, or an area of your home that is prone to flooding, then LifeProof vinyl plank floors will give you the look of natural wood while holding up much better under the elements.

 LifeProof’s LVP is designed with floating or interlocking planks that you can install directly over your subfloor.